FREQUENTLY ASKED QUESTIONS

 Placement of players to the Black or the Pink teams will be based on player ability and commitment to club participation.
 We do not allow players to play up or down a grade level.
 Tryout results will be emailed to each family after the completion.
 We will create a wait list for each team.

-Practices are held at Carroll Community College in Westminster, Maryland.
+- Practices are held at Deer Park Sports Complex in Westminster, MD.

 Game Playing Time